Kurds in Iraq: Kurdish nationalist movement

-1991–2003

 After the Gulf War and an unsuccessful Kurdish uprising in 1991, Kurds fled back to the mountains to seek refuge from the government forces.
 The United States established a no fly zone initiative in Iraqi Kurdistan for the Kurds as an asylum away from the Iraqi government.
 United Nations Security Council Resolution 688 in 1991 condemned and forbade "the repression of the Iraqi civilian population... in Kurdish populated areas."
 After many bloody encounters, an uneasy balance of power was reached between the Iraqi forces and Kurdish troops, ultimately allowing Iraqi Kurdistan to function independently.
 The region continued to be ruled by the KDP and PUK and began to establish a stable economy and national identity.
 Iraqi Kurdistan built a socioeconomic infrastructure from scratch, completely independent from the centralized framework of Ba'athist Iraq.
 Though civil war broke out in the north between Barzani's Kurdistan Democratic Party and Talabani's Patriotic Union of Kurdistan from 1994 to 1998, Kurds were still able to maintain a democratic and prosperous foundation for their region.

-2003–present
+US invasion of Iraq

 When the US invaded to oust the Iraqi government in 2003, the northern Kurdish border with Iraqi central state was moved considerably southward.
 This gave Kurds more access to water and oil resources, therefore increasing priorities within the region to establish steady relations with the Kurds.
 This new access also encouraged more investment within the region, softening political tensions and polarization.
 The US invaded Iraq in order to take down Saddam Hussein and dissolve any threats of weapons of mass destruction.
 After the invasion, however, no evidence of mass destruction weapons was found to prove the US claim.
 After the fall of the government, the United States government, with the help of ethnic leaders had to confront three issues: the nature of the future Iraqi government, how Shia representation was to be achieved in the government, and how Sunni re-enfranchisement was to be managed.
 Different opinions emerged on whether the Iraqi government should be centralized or not, how the US should respond to civil conflict between the Arabs and Kurds, and how previous promises to the Kurdish and Iraqi people would be achieved in a future state.

 Kurdish people have played an important role in Iraqi state-building since the United States invaded in 2003.
 Many Kurds seek to build an autonomous federal state in the post-Hussein era, however, a solution for Kurdish problems in Iraq was not even mentioned in the 2004 UN resolution that established Iraq's interim government.